-2LDS Conference Report (April 1921), pp.
+\\\LDS Conference Report (April 1921), pp. 114-16.

-2Journal of Discourses, Vol. 22, p.
-2.54

-(speech of Sept.
+\\\Journal of Discourses, Vol. 22, p.
+254 (speech of Sept.
 18, 1881).
-Note that the

-Cannon version contains the clements of testimony and personal regret of being out of the

-Church that are found separately in the Brigham

-Young and Seymour B. Young accounts.
-Several

-letters from Cowdery in the period while out

-of the Church deplore the circumstances that

-brought about his estrangement from the
+Note that the Cannon version contains the clements of testimony and personal regret of being out of the Church that are found separately in the Brigham Young and Seymour B. Young accounts.
+Several letters from Cowdery in the period while out of the Church deplore the circumstances that brought about his estrangement from the Church.

-Church.
 See n.
 23.

-2The Prophet's direction to the Twelve to write a letter of invitation to Cowdery is found in DHC, Vol. 5, p.
+\\The Prophet's direction to the Twelve to write a letter of invitation to Cowdery is found in DHC, Vol. 5, p.
 368. The proof that Cowdery was willing to entertain seriously the idea of return is his emotional answer written on Christmas, 1843, from Tiffin, Ohio, to Brigham Young and the Twelve.
 Deeply appreciative of an earlier letter from them containing "feelings of friendship and kindness," he portrays himself as a success but a stranger in non-Mormon society, suggests an apology due for misstatements about him, and concludes by expressing to these men his "kindness, friendship and fellowship."

-2Letter of William Marks to James M. Adams, June 11, 1855, Shabbona Grove, DeKallb Co, Illinois.
+\\Letter of William Marks to James M. Adams, June 11, 1855, Shabbona Grove, De-Kalb Co., Illinois.
 The original has evidently perished, but a typescript of the entire letter is preserved at the library of the RLDS Department of History.
 Also cited in Inez Smith Davis, The Story of the Church (Independence, Mo., 1964), p.
 420.

-2Journal of Reuben Miller, Oct.
+\\\Journal of Reuben Miller, Oct.
 21, 1848, Church Historian's Office.
-For an insight into Miller's competence as a diarist, see Richard L. Anderson, "Reuben Miller, Recorder of Oliver Cowdery's Reaffirmations," Brigham Young University Studies, Vol. 8, No. 3 (Spring, 1968), pp. 277-9:3.
+For an insight into Miller's competence as a diarist, see Richard L. Anderson, "Reuben Miller, Recorder of Oliver Cowdery's Reaffirmations," Brigham Young University Studies, Vol. 8, No. 3 (Spring, 1968), pp. 277-93.

-20Life Sketch of John Needham, given on his cightieth birthday anniversary to his family (April 1, 1899); also cited by Andrew Jenson, Latter-day Saint Biographical Encyclopedia (Salt Lake City, 1901), Vol. 1, p.
-416. 27The impersonation theory breaks down completely in the face of family relationships.
+2"Life Sketch of John Needham, given on his cightieth birthday anniversary to his family (April 1, 1899); also cited by Andrew Jenson, Latter-day Saint Biographical Encyclopedia (Salt Lake City, 1901), Vol. 1, p.
+416.

+2"The impersonation theory breaks down completely in the face of family relationships.
 Will someone now seriously suggest that Cowdery's wife and daughter were also impersonated?
 Numerous former friends, including the Youngs and the widow and son of Frederick G. Williams, could certainly identify each of the Cowderys.
-This is a good case in point on the liams, could certainly identify each of the Cowderys.
 This is a good case in point on the essential difference between authentic and invented documents.
 The latter inevitably lack the subtle details that reflect an accurate knowledge of their surroundings.
 The entire Overstreet confession is bent toward explaining a single impersonation on one public occasion.
 Historical sources show that Cowdery's stay at Kanesville was more prolonged than this, that he was prominent in numerous meetings, and that his family accompanied him.

-"Frederick G. Williams Family Record, Church Historian's Office, pp. 233-34, 246, summarized in Nancy Clement Williams.
-After One Hundred Years (Independence, Mo., 1951), pp. 148-49.
+"Frederick G, Williams Family Record, Church Historian's Office, pp. 233-34, 246, summarized in Nancy Clement Williams, After One Hundred Years (Independence, Mo., 1951), pp. 148-49.